 - Access to a legal telephone ‘hotline’ for free advice on insurance claims, employment and general litigation matters.
 Solicitors are available, if the need arises, to give this specialist advice at no charge.

-To do this though you will need to have a Google account.
+To do this though you will need to have a Trustpilot account.
 If you already have an account simply log in and submit your review.
-If however you don’t have a Google account you will just need to sign up; which will only take a few minutes.
+If however you don’t have an account you will just need to sign up; which will only take a few minutes.

 Please follow the link below to submit your review: